Barbudan youths learn the art of Warri board-making under the guidance of cultural advocate Asha Frank and master craftsman Uncle Roddy.

 Question 1: Are the official UNESCO-sponsored Warri Revival Program boards for sale?

 Answer: Sorry, no. The official Warri boards are not for sale.
 They are for the use of our Warri trainers in the training sessions designed to spread the knowledge and skill of Warri across Antigua and Barbuda.
 HOWEVER, we will soon be introducing Warri board-making training sessions for nineteen (19) youths in Antigua and Barbuda.
-Look out for more on that in our January 19th update.
+Look out for more on that in our February 16th update.

-Question 2: Is there an age limit for participation in the Warri playing training sessions?
+Question2: Is there an age limit for participation in the Warri playing training sessions?

 Answer: Well, let’s put it this way, so far, we have had trainees from five years old to 80 years plus-some-ABST old.